MrSharot/Web-Student-Tracker/README.md

  - CRUD project with the MySQL db connection.
 Adds, Updates & Deletes student informations through Java bakened processing.
  - It is basically a simple web application that a user can add, update & remove data in it.
  - JSP, SERVLET & MYSQL database has been used in this project.
 And for connectivity approach i've used JDBC.
- - In this repository all of my source code is added including mysql db code files & basic css files :3
+ - In this repository all of my source code is added including mysql db code files & basic css files.